 ballet without barriers

-Ballet without Barriers is a new initiative seeking to ensure that Ballet Des Moines’ work is accessible to differently abled people across our community.
+Ballet without Barriers is a new initiative seeking to ensure that Ballet Des Moines’ work is accessible to patrons with disabilities across our community.
 This company-wide, season-long program creates a library of resources and engagement opportunities that celebrate and explore the different perspectives from which we can approach performance art.

 The program will be guided by a new Accessibility Committee comprised of leaders from the disability space, who will confirm that we are building programs that are relevant, inclusive, and universally celebrated by all audiences.